reneolivo/sagelingbot/README.md

 # Sageling FFAI Bot

-This is a Bot that runs for the [Fantasy Football Artificial Intelligence framework](https://github.com/njustesen/ffai).
+This is a Bot that runs using the [Fantasy Football Artificial Intelligence framework](https://github.com/njustesen/ffai).

 ## Local Development